-If you don't have enough money in your account or Planned Borrowing (if we've agreed to any) and you try to make a payment, there are a couple of things we might do.
+You may not have enough money in your account or Planned Borrowing (if we've agreed to any).
+If that's the case, and you try to make a payment, there are a couple of things we might do.
 We'll either:

-- Allow you to use temporary Unplanned Borrowing (the payment will then go through).
-We'll charge you interest on the Unplanned Borrowing for each day you use it.
-We'll also charge you a fee (the 'Daily Unplanned Borrowing Fee') for each day you make a payment while using Unplanned Borrowing and you're over your Buffer Amount.
+- 1. Allow you to use temporary Unplanned Borrowing (the payment will then go through).
+We'll charge you interest on the Unplanned Borrowing plus a fee (the 'Daily Unplanned Borrowing Fee').
+The interest and the Fee will be charged for each day you make a payment while you're using your Unplanned Borrowing and you're over your Buffer Amount.
 Please check the Tariff for interest rates and charges. - 2.
 Stop the payment.
 We may charge you a Returned Item Fee if you exceed the Returned Item Fee Buffer amount (see your Tariff).